-VITAS Volunteers: Community Connections who Serve Patients in Countless Ways
+VITAS Volunteers: Community Connections who Serve Patients in So Many Ways

 Hospice volunteers are mandated by law for any Medicare-certified hospice provider, and they are essential members of our care teams.
 Volunteers receive training and are held accountable.
 They work with and serve patients in a variety of roles, from office help to seamstress, phone support to in-person visits.

 Volunteers visit patients in their homes, hospitals and residential facilities.
 They get to know patients, family caregivers and the other members of the VITAS team.
 They make a difference and they change lives—including their own.

 As patients and families decide which care option will be best to meet their needs and respect their wishes, volunteers are much-appreciated links to the community.